DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Introduction

-In our setting, the learner only has access to a dataset $\set{Y\sid{1},\cdots,Y\sid{N}}$ consisting of i.i.d. observations from $\Pys$.
-The forward channel $\Q$ is also known.
-The goal is two-fold: \begin{itemize} \item \textbf{Prior reconstruction}: to generate new samples from the ground-truth prior $\Pxs$ approximately. \item \textbf{Posterior sampling}: to sample $X\sim \Ps(\cdot|Y)$ given an observation $Y$. \end{itemize} With this setup, the primary focus of recent work~\citep{daras2023ambient,daras2023consistent,rozet2024learning,bai2024expectation,daras2024consistent} has been on \textbf{prior reconstruction} under the \textbf{linear corruption process}.
-In such settings, the latent space is $\cX=\R^{\dx}$ (consisting of ``clean images''), and there is a known distribution $\PA$ of corruption matrices $A\in\R^{\dy\times\dx}$.
+In our setting, the learner only has access to a dataset $\set{Y\sid{1},\cdots,Y\sid{N}}$ consisting of i.i.d. observations from $\Pys$, and $\Q$ is assumed to be known.
+The goal is two-fold: \begin{itemize} \item \textbf{Unconditional generation}: to generate new samples from the ground-truth data distribution $\Pxs$ approximately. \item \textbf{Posterior sampling}: to sample $X\sim \Ps(\cdot|Y)$ given an observation $Y$. \end{itemize} With this setup, the primary focus of recent work~\citep{daras2023ambient,daras2023consistent,rozet2024learning,bai2024expectation,daras2024consistent} has been on \textbf{reconstruction} under a special class of likelihood functions.
+In such settings, the latent space is $\cX=\R^{\dx}$ (consisting of ``clean images''), and there is a known distribution $\PA$ of corruption matrices $A\in\R^{d\times\dx}$.
 The observation is drawn as